Yordaniss/Yordaniss/README.md

   ### Hi there 👋

-  I am Dmytro or just Dimi, software developer, who likes code and try new technologies.
+  I am Dmytro or just Dimi, software developer, who likes to code and try new technologies.

-  Languages that i use:
+  Languages i use:

   <div style="display:inline;">